zcashe/cse15l-lab-reports/lab5.md

 ---
 # Part 1 – Debugging Scenario

+This is inspired by something that actually happened during one of my labs.

 ## Original Edstem Post
 Ed Stem Post (as student)
 ```
-Hello I need help on my lab 7 report, I try to run my updated bash script, and it seems to work halfway.
-I'm trying to run the grading script on my find command, however I get this error
+Hello I need help on my lab 7 report, I'm trying to run the grading script on my find command,
+however I get this error

-I think it might have something to do with my find command.
+I think it might have something to do with my find command searching to far,
+but I'm not using -r so I don't think its recursive.

 I am just trying to find and store the filename using submission=$(find / -name "*.java")
 then I am trying to compile it by using javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar submission.